Javor Gardev

 Javor Gardev (Явор Гърдев; born February 23, 1972) is a Bulgarian stage and film director, known for his 2008 feature debut film Zift.

 Early life and education

 Javor Gardev holds a Master’s degree in Philosophy MPhil from Sofia University, and a Master’s degree in Directing (MFA) from the National Academy of Theatre and Film Arts in Sofia.
 A recipient of the prestigious Fulbright Award, Gardev specialized at Northwestern University’s School of Communication in the United States.

-Javor Gardev earned his PhD in Art Studies the New Bulgarian University, where he successfully defended an interdisciplinary dissertation bridging philosophy, social sciences and theater studies.
+Javor Gardev earned his PhD in Art Studies from the New Bulgarian University, where he successfully defended an interdisciplinary dissertation bridging philosophy, social sciences and theater studies.
 He currently serves as a director at the National Theatre of Bulgaria and has staged over 50 theatrical productions in Bulgaria and internationally.

 Career

 Gardev has directed radio-drama and authored performance art and video artworks.

 Since 2022 he works as resident stage director at The National Theatre of Bulgaria in Sofia.

 He is a member of the European Film Academy since 2009.
 In 2011 he founded Compania Ecstatica.